polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 ## Introduction

-Rust macro is a way of writing code that writes code, also called metaprogramming.
-Generally speaking it can be designed to read, generate or transform other programs.
-Thus allowing programmers to minimize the number of lines of code to express a solution.
-It also allows programs greater flexibility to efficiently handle new situations without recompilation.
-Macro helps create domain specific language (DSL) by abstracting out some implementation details and defining its own rules and logics.

-In Substrate runtime development context, this helps runtime engineers to focus on the runtime logics and forget about details such as how the on-chain variables need to be encoded and decoded.
-That's why developers frequently leverage these macros to simplify runtime development effort once the intent is made known via the succinct statements in macros.
-But the downside is that sometimes developers may encounter error messages of new structs or types that seem to come out of nowhere, but actually as a result of how the macros create new types and interact with contents inside.
+Within Substrate Runtime Macros give engineers the opportunity to focus on the runtime logic rather than how the on-chain variables need to be encoded and decoded.
+As a result, developers frequently leverage these macros to optimize runtime development with their intention declared utilizing the succinct statements in macros.
+The downside is that sometimes developers may encounter error messages of new structs or types, however these errors are a result of how the macros create new types and interact with contents inside.

-The purpose of this article is to give a basic overview of macros and explain some Substrate macros that runtime engineers frequently encountered.
+The purpose of this article is to give a basic overview of macros and explain the Substrate macros that runtime engineers frequently encountered.

 ## Macro Basics